KillingSpark/rustysd/Readme.md

 1. The whole dbus shenanigans (besides waiting on dbus services, which is implemented)
 1. More socket types
     1. Netlink is missing for example
+    1. Abstract namespace for unix sockets (but thats linux specific anyways and rust stdlib doesnt support it.....)
 1. More Service types
     1. forking is missing
     1. oneshot is missing